 September 2006: Members of the AAHC Executive Committee met with representatives from the New York State Chiropractic Association (NYSCA) to discuss how the AAHC can help them with their plan to obtain hospital privileges for New York State chiropractors.

 The AAHC has already made inroads for New York chiropractors.
-Dr. Cerf was recently invited by the Director of Emergency Medicine, of a New York City hospital, to help develope an 'on-call' chiropractor program in their emergency department.
+Dr. Cerf was recently invited by the Director of Emergency Medicine, of a New York City hospital, to help develop an 'on-call' chiropractor program in their emergency department.
 Dr. Salamone is having ongoing conversations with top administrators of a large New York hospital chain.

 Contact the AAHC to find out how the AAHC you can help you take the initial steps toward hospital privileges.

 August 2006: AAHC had a regional meeting in Northern New Jersey

 that lasted late into the evening and organized a plan to approach hospitals and hospital trade associations.
 Drs.
 Salamone and Cerf met with medical physicians and attorneys from the AAHC Advisory Board who offered guidance on how to best present the needs and benefits of chiropractic services delivered in the hospital setting.
 The advisors stressed the need for a unified and uniform approach to the pursuit of hospital privileges that will be respected by the medical community.

 January 27, 2005: Dr. John Cerf and Dr. Brad Hays spoke about hospital chiropractic at the Annual ChiroCode Conference in Las Vegas, NV.
 Interested doctors can contact ChiroCode for a DVD recording of the conference.